 Polyurethane coatings can both enhance the appearance and lengthen the lifespan of a product.
 Adhesives and sealants made with PU offer stronger bonding and tighter seals.
 PU elastomers are extremely versatile – they can be molded into almost any shape, are lighter than metal, and are resistant to many environmental factors (such as extreme weather).

 3. Thermoplastic Polyurethane (TPU)

-TPU is highly elastic, flexible, and resistant to abrasion, impact and weather – which is why it is used to mold the sole units on safety boots.
+TPU is highly elastic, flexible, and resistant to abrasion, impact, and weather – which is why it is used to mold the sole units on safety boots.
 TPUs can be coloured and fabricated in a wide variety of ways, adding unlimited potential to this material.

-TPU is also an elastomer which is fully thermoplastic.
+TPU is also an elastomer that is fully thermoplastic.
 It is elastic and melt-processable – it can be processed through extrusion, injection, blow, and compression moulding equipment.
 It can also be vacuum-formed or solution-coated.
 It is an extremely flexible material that can be adapted to a wide range of uses, namely automotive, construction, and – of course – footwear.

 4. Reaction Injection Molding

 Car bumpers, electrical housing panels, and computer equipment enclosures are just some of the items made through the process of RIM.
 With its added design flexibility, the RIM process enables the production of parts that is not usually achievable through typical injection-molding processes.
 This includes the production of thick- and thin-walled parts, encapsulated inners, and foamed cores.

 These polyurethanes are high strength and low weight and can exhibit heat resistance, thermal insulation, and dimensional stability.